CoreMedia/coremedia-globallink-connect-integration/website/dev/howto/screenshots.md

    * Accept the user task.
    * Double-click on the "News" article in the workflow's content set to open the differencing view.
+   * Change the pseudo-translated title just to "News".
    * Override the pseudo-translated result with this suggested translation:

      > Wir freuen uns, die Veröffentlichung des neuen **CoreMedia GlobalLink